Matojeje/mato-bot/commands/template.md

 ## Command code

-All the command's main code takes place inside the execute()&nbsp;function.
+All of the command's main code takes place inside the `execute()`&nbsp;function.
 New functions can be specified anywhere in the code.

 ### Input arguments

 The function is called from `testingBot.js` with three arguments: `message`, `args` and `client`.
-Due to how JavaScript works, you can set your execute()&nbsp;function to load only 1&nbsp;or two of these, but mind the order.
+Due to how JavaScript works, you can set your execute()&nbsp;function to load only 1&nbsp;or 2 of these, but mind the order.

-Valid options:
+Valid options*:

 * `function execute(message)`
 * `function execute(message, args)`
 * `function execute(message, args, client)`

+\* Here, the variable names that will be used inside the function are the same as the variables the function is called with in `testingBot.js`.
+This is preferred but not necessary.

 In the example, not all three of the input arguments are used, and therefore using `function execute(message)` would be enough.